rmax/scrapy-redis/README.rst

 This example illustrates how to share a spider's requests queue across multiple spider instances, highly suitable for broad crawls.

-1. Setup scrapy_redis package in your PYTHONPATH
+1. Check scrapy_redis package in your PYTHONPATH

 2. Run the crawler for first time then stop it::